particle-iot/docs/src/content/hardware/migration-guides/b-series-electron-migration-guide.md

 ### 4FF nano SIM card socket

-The B Series SoM can only be used with the built-in MFF2 SMD Particle SIM card.
+The B-Series SoM can only be used with the built-in MFF2 SMD Particle SIM card.

 The Electron 2G and 2G/3G models can be used with a 4FF plastic Particle SIM or 3rd-party SIM card.
 The Electron LTE can only be used with the built-in MFF2 SMD Particle SIM card.